Report a Watering Violation

 - Excessive water runoff from any landscaped area onto any impervious surfaces is prohibited.

-- Use of drip irrigation systems and soaker hoses to protect foundations is allowed (Recommended maximum 2 hours when needed and not during precipitation periods).
+- Use of drip irrigation systems, soaker hoses, and hand watering to protect foundations is allowed.
+Recommended maximum 2 hours when needed and not during precipitation periods.

-- Hand watering of ornamental flower beds and other ornamental landscaping is allowed; hand watering of lawns is prohibited.
+- Drip irrigation, soaker hoses, and hand watering of ornamental flower beds and other ornamental landscaping is allowed; hand watering of lawns is prohibited.

-- Public athletic fields may be watered up to twice a week.
+- Public athletic fields may be watered as needed.

 - The operation of ornamental fountains is permitted.